Emmanuel-Filippakis/GettingAndCleaningData-TheCourseProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

- Sector A. The run_analysis.R script was created in Rstudio (Version 0.98.1103) and does the following.
+ The run_analysis.R script was created in Rstudio (Version 0.98.1103) and does the following.

     1.Merges the training and the test sets to create one data set.